robsd/js-notes/README.md

 # js-notes 📝

-A simple notes application, saving notes in the user's browser storage to prevent loss on page refresh.
+A simple notes application that allows you to edit and delete notes, saving them in the browser storage to prevent loss on page refresh.

 ## Demo